le5le-com/meta2d.js/packages/svg/README.md

 # svg

-parse svg string to le5le topology pens.
+parse svg string to le5le meta2d pens.

 # How to Contribute